merchidocs/pokemon_game/README.md

 ---

 ## 📂 File
-- go to download file then double-click and terminal or command appears
+- go to download file